 Voter Registration and Turnout

 Voter registration is a strong indicator of citizens who are committed to their community.
 Virginia encourages citizens to register and vote in a variety of ways, from school programs to publicity campaigns.

 Why is This Important?

 Virginia wants residents who are informed and engaged and who actively participate in their communities.
 Voting helps to ensure that the results of an election accurately reflect the will of the people; it also serves as a measure of how engaged people are in their communities.

 How is Virginia Doing?

 Turnout rates in Virginia’s regions are available for the 2012 national elections using a voting age population (VAP) measure that includes all residents of voting age, rather than just citizens.
 The Central region had the highest VAP turnout rate at 66.3 percent, followed by the Eastern region at 64.3 percent.
 The lowest turnout rate was in the Southwest region (53.5%).
 Total Virginia VAP turnout in 2012 was 61.6 percent,well above the national VAP rate of 54.2 percent.

-Registration rates are also available for the voting age population, and although they have generally been increasing since 2007, they do show significant variation across the Commonwealth.
+Registration rates are also available for the voting age population; regionally speaking, they do show significant variation across the Commonwealth.
 Recent years saw registration rates steadily increasing, reaching record highs in 2012 -- but 2013 showed universal declines.
-The Virginia State Board of Elections reported that an average 85.8 percent of Virginia's VAP had active registrations for 2013 state elections, which included a gubernatorial race; that average was nearly 4 percentage points lower than in the previous year (85.8%).
-The Eastern region had the highest rate of registration with 87.6 percent, while the Valley again clearly had the lowest rate at 77.7 percent.
+The Virginia State Board of Elections reported that an average 82 percent of Virginia's VAP had active registrations for 2013 state elections, which included a gubernatorial race; that average was nearly 4 percentage points lower than in the previous year (85.8%).
+The Eastern region had the highest rate of registration in 2013 with 85.9 percent, while the Valley again clearly had the lowest rate at 75.6 percent.

 What Influences Voter Registration and Turnout?